ssamparn/spring-reactive-microservice/r2dbc-vs-jdbc/ReadMe.md

 ### Goal
-- Resource Efficiency: How much system resources they use.
+- Resource Efficiency: How much system resources each database drivers use.
 - Throughput: Number of tasks executed per unit time.

 #### Refer